cgoecknerwald/othello/README.md

-# CS 2 Week 9 Assignment
+# CS 2 Week 9 Assignment Winter 2016

 [Enrico Borba](https://github.com/enricozb/) and [Claire Goeckner-Wald](https://github.com/cgoecknerwald/)

-Winter 2016
+This is an implementation of the Monte-Carlo method (with some modifications) as applied to Othello AI.